-Couple time is important to your marriage, especially when life is fast and furious (and when is it not?).
-Making some one-on-one time for you and your husband can be tricky, given the family schedule and tight budgets.
-When the traditional dinner and a movie on Saturday night just isn’t going to happen, try one of these fresh date ideas:
+Couple time is important to your marriage, especially when life is fast and furious.
+Making some one-on-one time for you and your husband can be tricky, but it’s necessary.
+When the traditional dinner and a movie on Saturday night just isn’t going to happen, try one of these fresh date ideas.

 If you can find a neighbor or friend to hang out with the kids for an hour (or two), go for a quick bike ride, run, or walk.
 The exercise will be a great stress reliever for both of you, and during the cool down, you’ll have a chance to talk.

 If your work schedule is flexible enough to allow coming in an hour later once in a while, try going out for breakfast after the kids are off to school.
 You might find that you’re even more tuned in to each other early in the day before fatigue sets in.
 Or take your lunch break together—the kids are in school (no sitter required) and everyone has to each lunch, right?

 3. Get lost together in a local museum or art gallery.

 It’s fun to just wander and take in the exhibits with no particular agenda.
 What you see will often spark interesting conversation, and reveal more about your spouse and how he sees the world.
 Plus, many museums and galleries have no or low admission fees.

 Make sure it’s not too stressful or complex, but something that you can toil away on, side-by-side, often allowing a chance to talk and share along the way.
 Think planting a new flower bed, doing a jigsaw puzzle, or painting a room.